martyearthy/teslareplay/README.md

    - Runs per-camera WebCodecs decode pipelines and synchronizes them by timestamp
    - Keeps dashboard + map tied to a “master camera” timeline
    - Supports layout presets and a per-tile focus mode
+4. **Sentry collections (Option A)**
+   - Collapses each `SentryClips/<eventId>/` folder into a single UI item
+   - Implements a “virtual playlist” timeline that maps a global ms offset → segment → local frame index
+   - Displays an event marker derived from `event.json.timestamp` when available

 ### Repository Layout (Key Files)
 - **`index.html`**